Board Certified Boca Raton Child Custody Lawyer

-Do I Have to Go to Court to Formalize a Child Custody Agreement in Florida?
+Do I Have to Go to Court to Finalize a Child Support Agreement in Florida?

-What Happens if I’m Not Married to the Parent of My Child?
-Do the Courts Still Help Decide Child Custody?
+I’m Not Married to the Parent of My Child.
+Can I Still Get Child Support?

-How Do You Decide Child Custody if the Parents Live in Different States?
+How is Child Custody Decided if the Parents Live in Different States?

-What Happens if We Need to Alter Our Child Custody or Child Support Agreement?
+Can We Change Our Child Custody and Child Support Agreement?

 How Long Does it Take for the Courts to Decide Child Custody in Florida?

-In cases where you need to go before a judge to help sort out the situation, you will need to get a court date, which can take several months or longer depending upon how busy the local court system happens to be at a particular point in time.
+In a situation where you need to appear before a family court judge to seek assistance, it can take anywhere from a few months to nearly a year or longer to resolve the situation.
+It all depends on the complexity of your case and how busy the court system happens to be at that particular point in time.

 Choosing the right lawyer from the many Boca Raton child Custody attorneys is the first step towards finalizing your agreement or working through any support-related issues.
 However, you need to ensure you find an attorney whose experience and legal approach are right for you.